DaveRune/SvgPackImporter/README.md

 SvgPackImporter has three pieces.
 Providers know where SVGs come from.
 Built-in providers point at a GitHub repo and download on demand.
 Local providers point at any folder on your disk.

 Icon Packs pick a subset of icons from one or more providers and embed them as PNG subassets at a chosen size, color, and stroke width.
-Drag the resulting sprite or texture onto a UI Image, or reference it in code.
+Drag the resulting sprite or texture onto a UI Image.

 The Icon Manager window is where you browse a provider's full catalogue, search by name or alias, and toggle which icons are included in a pack.